-The NmsApa service receives a notification from State Poller after the agentState is set to Not Polled.

-In response to this notification, the NmsApa service sets the status of the node to No Status. - The NNMi administrator manages a node or puts it back in service operState is set to the measured value for all interfaces, and pingState is set to the measured value for all IPv4 addresses.
+The NmsApa service receives a notification from State Poller after the agentState is set to the measured value. operState is set to the measured value for all interfaces, and pingState is set to the measured value for all IPv4 addresses.
 In response to this notification, the NmsApa service calculates the status of the node.